Azure/actions/docs/developer-guildelines.md

 ## PR for `main` branch

 Once code is tested and unit tests are added, please raise a PR against the actual repo’s main branch.
 Note that __node_modules__ should __not__ be pushed while raising PR against __main__ branch.

+## Releasing a new version

+Proper release tags should be maintained for releasing new versions of the Action.
+A standard [release process](release-process.md) is to be followed.